aminisd/edulab-template-replicate/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 This a project where I wanted to test my management and collaborative skills.
 When it comes to the UI, it is a project that was picked based on the features it had.
-From responsive navb to carousels.
+From responsive navbar to carousels.
 You can find the original project <a href="https://www.free-css.com/free-css-templates/page275/edulab">here</a>.

 <!-- Here's why:
 * Your time should be focused on creating something amazing.
 A project that solves a problem and helps others